Features

 Source Settings, Color Transformations and Embedded LUTs

-The Color Encoding tab allows you to add and remove LUT tables, which will change the visual look of
+The Color Encoding tab allows you to add and remove LUT tables, which will change the visual look of the image an which can transform the clips color space to the project color space.

-The FrameFlex tab allows you to change the dimension and framing of the image.
+The Frameflex tab allows you to change the dimension and framing of the image.

-The Linked Plug-in tab allows you to change the exposure of the clip.
-Application of an embedded LUT,
+The Linked-Plugin tab allows to change the exposure of the clip.
+Application of an embedded LUT, which is explained later, can be enabled here as well.

-the value for Exposure (EI) that was found in the clips metadata is used.
-The Exposure can be adjusted
+Note that exposure control is only available for XAVC and XAVC-H Clips shot with Slog3 capture gamma.
+Initially the value for Exposure (EI) that was found in the clips meta data is used.
+The Exposure can be adjusted in range from ISO 80 to ISO 10000 in steps of 1/3 of a stop.

-To reset the custom exposure setting to the value at recording time choose Clip Meta Data settings
+To reset the custom exposure setting to the value at recording time choose Clip Meta Data settings above.
+To reset them to generic defaults choose the Default settings above.

-overcome this, toggle a setting one time, e.g. switch between Clip Meta Data and Default and back.
+On some versions of Media Composer the first attempt to change a value does not take effect.
+To overcome this, toggle a setting one time, e.g. switch between Clip Meta Data and Default and back.
+After that any further changes will take effect.

 The image preview on the Linked Plug-in tab shows the image in the format before any Color

-how the image will appear in further processing, or, if the clip is opened in the Source Monitor, use a full-screen display on a secondary monitor to view the final image while you change settings.
+Transformation LUTs and Look LUTs have been applied on the Color Encoding tab.
+Switch to the Color Encoding tab to view the final effect of your custom settings after the LUTs have been applied and thus how the image will appear in further processing, or, if the clip is opened in the Source Monitor, use full screen display on a secondary monitor to view the final image while you change settings.

 Managing Color Adapters